PiRogueToolSuite/piroguetoolsuite.github.io/content/en/docs/pirogue/upgrade/index.md

 ### ⚠️ Note regarding heavily customized PiRogue
 Some users would want to customize their PiRogue by playing with the different configuration files of the system.
 If so, be sure to backup your changes BEFORE upgrading your PiRogue.
-The upgrade will override your custimzation.
+The upgrade will override your customization.

 The following configuration files are managed by the PiRogue packages:
 * `/etc/hostapd/hostapd.conf`